Local Anesthesia Certification Program FAQ

 How do I prepare for taking the course and are there any prerequisites?

 - Students must be a registered licensed dental hygienist in good standing, with a valid/current CPR certification (copies are required).

-- Students must sign a MOU, consent form, complete a medical history form.
+- Students must sign a MCC MOU, consent form, complete a medical history/dental forms.
 Copies of your RDH license and CPR Cert are also required.

 - Students must complete an intensive on-line pre-study prior to clinical and successfully pass 3 quizzes with a 75 or above prior to the three day clinical training.
 A high speed internet access and a valid e-mail address are required for the online pre-study.
 The study is self paced and takes approx 40-50 hours to complete.

-- If students are medically unable to sit as a patient during clinical, they must bring a patient to sit for them (with prior approval from MCC).
-Subs must complete a medical history and consent forms prior to clinical by a certain deadline.
-For questions on the patient sub please call 781-280-3663.
+- If students are medically unable to sit as a patient during clinical (such as medical condition or pregnancy), they must bring a patient to sit for them (with prior approval from MCC and the lead instructor).
+MCC must be notified 4 weeks in advance.
+Subs must complete/sumit a medical history and consent form 4 weeks prior to clinical.
+Subs must be 18 years of age or older.
+For questions on the patient sub please call 781-280-3570.